Social Media Content that your potential wedding couples want to see (and mistakes to avoid)

 Or maybe it is?
-I do know some venues that are islands actually but that isn’t the point I’m making.
-Your venue’s social media is so much more engaging if it’s not just “all about you” – make sure it’s a genuine platform where you showcase your extended team of suppliers whether it’s your caterer, your preferred florists, DJs or your bar company – make sure your social platforms showcase what they do to make your venue sparkle and through this show the service & range that’s possible to fresh new clients.
+I do know some venues that are actually islands – but that isn’t the point I’m making.
+Your venue’s social media is much more engaging if it’s not just “all about you”.
+Make sure it’s a genuine platform where you showcase your extended team of suppliers.
+Whether it’s your caterer, your preferred florists, DJs or your bar company.
+Ensure your social platforms showcase what they do to make your venue sparkle (and through this show the service & range that’s possible to fresh new clients).

-I’m sure you’re all familiar with the basic guidelines when it comes to posting on social media as a business; don’t post offensive content, don’t engage in arguments and always represent YOUR specific brand values online.
-My own rule is that I will never post anything on social media (in a public post or a group) that I wouldn’t be happy for anyone to see and read whether it’s my mum, my best client or an industry “competitor” (I don’t particularly like the term competitor, as I believe we’re all running our own race and all have very personal USPs but that’s another feature!).
-I certainly recommend giving opinions on social media and they may not be opinions everyone shares but so long as they are polite, positive and constructive then that’s my guideline and one I’d recommend to you.
+I’m sure you’re all familiar with the basic guidelines when it comes to posting on social media as a business.
+Don’t post offensive content, don’t engage in arguments and always represent YOUR specific brand values online.
+I never post anything on social media (public or group) that I wouldn’t be happy for anyone to read.
+Whether it’s my mum, my best client or an industry “competitor”.

 It’s SO important that crediting is taken seriously on social media.
-I have seen it go wrong so many times and lead to a real break down of perfectly good business relationships, not to mention lack of proper crediting is shooting yourself in the foot and really not tapping into the wonderful opportunity social media creates in the first place.
+I have seen it go wrong so many times (and lead to a break down of perfectly good business relationships).
+Not to mention lack of proper crediting is shooting yourself in the foot (and not tapping into the wonderful opportunity social media creates in the first place).

-In my view it’s just professional courtesy to credit for work done but the social media benefits are HUGE too – if you credit, tag and mention those featured in any shot, they are much more likely to share, comment and tag their end increasing reach and exposure of your post and growing your audience which can have big wins all around.
+In my view, it’s just professional courtesy to credit for work done but the social media benefits are HUGE too – if you credit, tag and mention those featured in any shot, they are much more likely to share, comment and tag their end increasing reach and exposure of your post and growing your audience.
+This can have big wins all around.

 The Big No-No

-So let’s say you have got permission to take photos yourself of a couple, that’s great, but pick your moments sensitively when posting on social media.
-I’ve heard horror stories from many a wedding planner, one who told me:
+Let’s say you’ve got permission to take photos yourself of a couple.
+That’s great!
+But, pick your moments sensitively when posting on social media.
+I’ve heard horror stories from many a wedding planner.
+One who told me:

-She’ll never forget the day she had a florist post a photo of the bride (with her bouquet) and her father standing in front of the wedding car and post it live BEFORE SHE HAD EVEN LEFT FOR THE CHURCH!
-So there is a potential chance that those wedding guests and most importantly her groom would have seen her in her dress on social media before in real life– that is absolutely not on!
+She’ll never forget the day!
+She had a florist post a photo of the bride (with her bouquet) standing in front of the wedding car.
+The post went live BEFORE SHE HAD EVEN LEFT FOR THE CHURCH!
+There’s a chance that those wedding guests and most importantly her groom would have seen her in her dress on social media before in real life.
+That is absolutely not on!